tonstey/cse15l-lab-reports/lab5.md

 ## Part 2 - Reflection
-I think one of the most interesting things that I learned this quarter was Vim.
-I think that with the knowledge of using this program, I can do anything with just the use of a terminal.
+I think that one of the most interesting things that I learned this quarter was Vim.
+I think that with the \ knowledge of using this program, I can do anything with just the use of a terminal.
+I think that this \
+lesson was definitely interesting and liked how it was the whole premise of Skill Demo 4.
+I am really \ glad that that was part of the curriculum this quarter!